pjam/pjamSwBestSellers/README.md

 # pjamSwBestSellers
-Simple example extension for Shopware to list the best sellers of a store
+Simple example extension for Shopware to list the best selling items of a store